| Evaluation Criteria|

 | - Print Option|

-person project should consist of a least 15, and no more than 20 photographs.
-A two-person project should
+project should consist of a least 15, and no more than 20 photographs.
+A two-person project should consist of

-prints (either black and white or colour), each mounted on 16-inch by 20-inch mat board or foam core board.
+(either black and white or colour), each mounted on 16-inch by 20-inch mat board or foam core board.
+Original

 In addition, two sets of colour slide duplicates (with detailed captions) of the photographs (exhibited) or two